storj-archived/storjshare-gui/README.md

 npm install
 ```

 Then you can start the application.
-Please note that the "Launch Driveshare on
+Please note that the "Launch Storj Share on
 User Login" option works with only packaged releases.

 ```bash